Politics & Government

 Related

-The Salvation Army, which had bad headlines of its own in Denver, was awarded a $10 million contract in November 2023 to run the Aspen through 2024.
+The Salvation Army, which collected bad headlines of its own in Denver, was awarded a $10 million contract in November 2023 to run the Aspen through 2024.
 Late last year, the city reduced the contract amount, which is paid out through reimbursement, to $9 million and extended it through March 2025.
 The city then extended the contract to have the Salvation Army run the hotel shelter through 2025 for $7 million.
 In total, the Salvation Army was awarded $26 million to open the shelter in November 2023 and run it through the end of 2025.

-On November 18, Denver City Council Community Planning and Housing Committee approved Urban Alchemy’s $30 million contract to run the Aspen, along with a $3 million deal to set up an ambassador program.
+On November 18, the Denver City Council Community Planning and Housing Committee approved Urban Alchemy’s $30 million contract to run the Aspen, along with a $3 million deal to set up an ambassador program.
 Lana Dalton, the director of unsheltered homeless response for HOST, told councilmembers that Urban Alchemy’s Denver ambassadors would focus on “priority zones,” including downtown.
 According to Dalton, they’ll provide “public right-of-way cleaning services,” like moving people who might be blocking sidewalks, streets and alleys.

 The City of Denver wants to bring in more street ambassadors to help with homelessness.